H.I.G. Acquisition Corp. Annou - GuruFocus.com

-H.I.G.
+On October 14, 2022, H.I.G.
 Acquisition Corp.
-(NYSE: HIGA) today announced that its board of directors (the “Board”) has determined to redeem all of its outstanding Class A ordinary shares (the “Class A Shares”), effective as of October 24, 2022, because the Company will not consummate an initial business combination within the time period required by its amended and restated memorandum and articles of association (the “Articles”).
+(NYSE: HIGA) announced that its board of directors (the “Board”) had determined to redeem all of its outstanding Class A ordinary shares (the “Class A Shares”), effective as of October 24, 2022.

-Pursuant to the Articles, if the Company does not consummate an initial business combination by October 23, 2022, the Company will: (i) cease all operations except for the purpose of winding up, (ii) as promptly as reasonably possible but not more than ten business days thereafter subject to lawfully available funds therefor, redeem 100% of the Class A Shares in consideration of a per-share price, payable in cash, equal to the quotient obtained by dividing (A) the aggregate amount then on deposit in the trust account, including interest not previously released to the Company to pay its income taxes (less income taxes paid or payable, if any and up to $100,000 of such net interest to pay dissolution expenses), by (B) the total number of then outstanding Class A Shares, which redemption will completely extinguish rights of the public shareholders (including the right to receive further liquidating distributions, if any) and (iii) as promptly as reasonably possible following such redemption, subject to the approval of the remaining shareholders and the Board, liquidate and dissolve, subject in each case to the Company’s obligations under the Companies Law (as amended) of the Cayman Islands to provide for claims of creditors and other requirements of applicable law.
+Net of taxes and dissolution expenses, the per-share redemption price for the public shares is expected to be approximately $10.04 (the “Redemption Amount”).

 The Redemption Amount will be payable to the holders of the Class A Shares upon presentation of their respective share or unit certificates or other delivery of their shares or units to the Company’s transfer agent, Continental Stock Transfer & Trust Company.
 Beneficial owners of Class A Shares held in “street name,” however, will not need to take any action in order to receive the Redemption Amount.